AwalaApp/codelabs/codelabs/nodejs-pong.md

 gcloud config set project [YOUR_PROJECT_ID]
 ```

+Negative
+: If you're already using GCP, it's important not to skip the command above.
+If you don't run it, you'll end up modifying one of your existing projects.

 ### Deploy the app template

 You're now going to deploy a trivial app to GAE to make sure everything is working so far.
 You're going to build on this app to implement the public endpoint later.